Comic Strip / Pondus

 - Real Men Wear Pink: Completely averted, at least from Pondus' own POV.
 He has a set of strict rules for proper male behaviour, and if you break any of them, you don't deserve to be called a real man.
 Do you like music with synths?
 You're gay.
 Do you wear necklaces of any kind?
 You're gay.
 You don't like football?
 You're gay.
 Do you - ARRGH!! - wear your sweater around your neck!!??
 It doesn't matter what your sexual orientation is, because you're a freakin' eunuch anyway!!

 - Suspiciously Similar Substitute: After Jokke got together with Camilla and quit picking up ugly women in bars, the comic faced a problem in that the sequences with ugly women were highly popular among the comic's fans.
 The solution?
-The supporting characters Hugo and (to a lesser extent) Ivar, who had previously only been noted for their bottle cap collection hobby, were suddenly shown taking great interest in women of Jokke's standards, using the same horrible pick-up lines with the same luck.
+The supporting characters Ivar and (to a lesser extent) Hugo, who had previously only been noted for their bottle cap collection hobby, were suddenly shown taking great interest in women of Jokke's standards, using the same horrible pick-up lines with the same luck.

 - Seinfeldian Conversation: Pondus and Jokke are having a lot of these.
 And sure enough, they are both Seinfeld fans.